kdlong/SMP_18_001_CWR/firstReading.md

    -> In general, clearly specify for each "XLO" label whether you refer
       to EW or to QCD.

+**ADDRESSED: The name MadGraph5_aMC@NLO is the full name of the generator, which admittedly leads to awkward phrasing when it's used at LO.
+In all cases we mean LO/NLO/NNLO in QCD, which should be clear by the definition of the acronyms.**

 l.81: 'resonant W boson propagator', perhaps a stupid question, but could there be also a 'resonant Z boson propagator'

+**ADDRESSED: Yes, Z can be on or off-shell and can include gamma.* The important point is that the W must be resonant, and it is decayed with MadSpin.
+This is done to reduce the complexity of the generation.**

 l.84: 'Contributions with an initial state b quark are not included' Weird, why not?
   Please motivate.

+**ADDRESSED: They are treated as background as part of the  tZq process.
+This has been clarified.**

 l.91: why does one need to merge different jet multiplicities?

+**ADDRESSED: Having a ME description of the n+1j process is always preferable for a description of n-jet kinematics**

 l.96:, how can the diagrams in Fig.1 (a) and (b) interfere, they have a different final state.
   Please give the reader an idea about the graphs which do interfere (citation?)

+**ADDRESSED: Interference in this context refers to the $\alpha^3\alpha_{s}$ contribution to the process, which arises through the mix of diagrams not shown here.
+This has been clarified.**

 l.106: why use four-flavour scheme and scale to five-flavour scheme, why not using five-flavour scheme from the start?

+**ADDRESSED: Studies, such as the one referenced, have demonstrated that at NLO, the b jet kinematics are best at higher orders are best reproduced by 4 flavor calculations, whereas cross sections are best described with the 5 flavor scheme.**

 l.110: 'calculated at NNLO for qqbar to ZZ ... and at NLO for gg->ZZ' This does not make sense.
 A qqbar initial state at NNLO (NNLO PDFS)